Fuck Me Jesus is the first

 The nine - Those of the Unlight"

-coming close to the boredom induced by later Marduk albums.
+even coming close to the boredom induced by later Marduk albums.
 It really sounds like a completely different band.
-While the sound
+While

-is raw, this is not very primitive at all.
+the sound is raw, this is not very primitive at all.
 The song structures are well thought-out and executed with precision.
-There is

 "Wolves" carries the album forward with more dark, yet memorable, riffs.
 The production